How to Create Your Google My Business Profile

 Google My Business Guidelines

-- eCommerce businesses cannot create a Google My Business listing
+eCommerce businesses cannot create a Google My Business profile

 Once you’ve chosen your category and added your website information, you can choose to hide your address (especially helpful if you have a home-based business.)
 You’ll want to select “Yes” for the statement “I deliver goods and services to my customers at their location.”
 You’ll then be able to set up a service area by region, city, postal code, or mile radius.